JoeyParshley/robot-ops-console/EXECUTIVE_SUMMARY.md

 ---

-## Why It Matters for AVF
+## Why It Matters

 This project directly addresses the interface layer that connects human operators to autonomous systems—a critical component for any robotics venture.
 It demonstrates:

 - **Product Thinking**: Focus on operator workflows and safety-critical UI patterns
 - **Technical Depth**: Modern React patterns, real-time data handling, desktop deployment
-- **Alignment**: Relevant to AVF's mission of developing groundbreaking technologies that improve people's lives
+- **Alignment**: Relevant to developing groundbreaking technologies that improve people's lives

 ---